Support - resources to support schools developing a school plan

 The School planning and reporting - Equity funding support package provides assistance to principals with planning for the strategic use of equity funding resources.
-It is available on the Local Schools, Local Decisions website.
+It is available on the Strategic Schools Resourcing website.

 What tools are available to assist with school planning?

 - Aboriginal education and Communities